-PWC9 S1 PERSONAL WEALTH CREATION
+PWC9 PERSONAL WEALTH CREATION

-Money doesn't buy happiness, but it can buy a jet ski...
-Have you ever seen anyone sad on a jet ski?
-This financial literacy subject develops our ability to understand how money works in the world as well as how we earn it, manage it and spend it sustainably in our lives.
-Together we will develop plans to create and maintain wealth, budget, save, pay tax and invest.
-Perhaps most importantly, we will also learn how to spend- we will build blueprints to purchase our first car, manage our mobile phone plan, market ourselves to employers and keep our credit card under control.
-By the completion of this course, students will be more confident dealing with finances, have a greater overview of our financial systems and a better understanding of the true value of money.
+Money doesn't buy happiness, but it can buy a jet ski...This financial literacy subject develops your ability to understand how money works in the world as well as how we earn, manage and spend it sustainably in our lives.
+You will develop plans to create and maintain wealth, budget, save, pay tax and invest.
+Perhaps most importantly, you learn how to spend - by building blueprints to purchase your first car, manage a mobile phone plan, market ourselves to employers and keep credit cards under control.
+You will create an investment portfolio, manage risk, understand how shares are priced and how information impacts these prices.
+This is put into practice in the ASX Share Market game, where you will receive a virtual \$50,000 to invest over a ten-week period.
+You will be more confident dealing with finances, have a greater overview of our financial systems, understand how the share market works and appreciate the true value of money.